LiRuogu/Liruogu/README.md

 ### Hi 👋
-### I'm currently workin on made a personal blog and you could contact me by email.
+### I'm currently working on made a personal blog and you could contact me by email.
 ### emailto:ruoglee@163.com

 <!--